England vs Italy predicted lineups: Team news ahead of Euro 2020 final

 Team news

-Gareth Southgate again has the luxury of a clean slate in terms of health and suspensions as he prepares to select his side for the final.
+Gareth Southgate again has the luxury of a virtually clean slate in terms of health and suspensions as he prepares to select his side for the final.
 His main decision may come over a possible change of shape with Italy presenting his side with their stiffest test of the tournament so far by some margin.
+The only fitness concern is Phil Foden, with the Manchester City midfielder missing training on Saturday and is considered a doubt to play.
+“He’s got a fairly minor foot injury,” Southgate revealed ahead of the game.

 Despite conceding a first goal of the tournament against the Danes, Jordan Pickford will start in goal and could do so in front of an unchanged defence with Kyle Walker and Luke Shaw so far excelling in the full-back positions outside of first-choice central defensive pairing John Stones and Harry Maguire.
 Should Southgate opt to return to the three-man defence that performed so well against Germany, Kieran Trippier could return on the right side with Walker sliding inside to centre-back.